Examples

 3. Alias Class Mapping

-Alias Class Mapping must be used if you want to setup multiple Child Class Instances.
+Alias Class Mapping must be used when setting up multiple Child Class Instances.

 3.1.
 Requirements

-The Alias Definition must exist in Class Maping Config and map to an existing Implementation Class.
+The Alias Definition must exist in the Class Mapping Config and map to an existing Implementation Class.

-Children to classes defined inside Class Reference Config must map to the Alias Class(es).
+Children of classes defined in the Class Reference Config must map to the Alias Class(es).

-The Alias Class property_ref property in Class Reference Config always must reference an existing Implementation Class.
+The Alias Class property_ref property in the Class Reference Config must always reference an existing Implementation Class.

 3.2.
 Example